 Setting up a chicken coop on your farmstead is indeed an exciting and valuable adventure that comes with its own fair share of challenges.
 One such challenge lies in selecting the right chicken breeds for your flock.
-While many breeds offer ease of management and safety, others introduce complexities, making you reconsider your poultry farming plans.
+While many breeds offer ease of management and safety, some dangerous chicken breeds can introduce complexities, making you reconsider your poultry farming plans.

 Among the considerations when choosing breeds are factors such as temperament, adaptability, and yes, aggression.
 Some breeds are known to exhibit more aggressive behaviors particularly due to their genetic makeup or gender.